cpa4001/COP3003_IntegrationProject/README.md

 Milestone 1:
-- users shall be able to create user stories
+- Users shall be able to create user stories
-- users shall be able to look up user stories created
+- Users shall be able to look up user stories created
-- system shall be able to save user stories to a csv file
+- System shall be able to save user stories to a csv file

 ## Getting Started